Jenny Simpson: Collegiate

 At Colorado, Barringer won the 2006 NCAA Outdoor championship steeplechase in a time of 9:53.04.
 The following year, she won the USATF Outdoor steeplechase championship in 9:34.64.

-She finished 7th in heats at IAAF World Outdoors in the steeplechase in a time of 9:51.04.
+She finished 7th in heats at the IAAF World Outdoors in the steeplechase in a time of 9:51.04.
 She finished 7th at the NCAA Outdoors in 2007 in the steeplechase with a time of 9:59.81.
 She also ran at Drake Relays in the steeplechase in a time of 9:44.31.
 In April 2007, she finished 4th in 5,000m at Stanford in a time of 15:48.24.

 At the time of her 2008 Olympic appearance, Barringer was enrolled at the University of Colorado.
 At the U.S. trials, Barringer qualified for the United States Olympic team by finishing third in the steeplechase.

 Barringer qualified for the first women's steeplechase final in Olympic history by finishing third in her heat.
 She set a new American record of 9:22.26 in the final and placed ninth.

-In 2009, she set NCAA records in the mile, 3000 m, and 5000 m indoors, 1500 m, 3000 m steeplechase and 5000 m outdoors.
+In 2009, she set NCAA records in the mile, 3000 m, and 5000 m indoors, 1500 m, 3000 m steeplechase, and 5000 m outdoors.
 She also topped her own American record in the steeplechase at the 2009 World Championships with a time of 9:12:50, finishing 5th overall.

 While primarily a steeplechaser, she ran 3:59.90 in the 1500 m at the 2009 Prefontaine Classic.
 At the time of the event, this performance made her the third-fastest female 1500 m runner in U.S. track and field history.

 Barringer came fifth at the 2009 World Championships in Athletics, running a North American record time of 9:12.50 minutes for the event.
 It is also the best mark by any athlete from the Americas.
 She was the 2009 US Champion in the steeplechase.

 While at Colorado, she won the Honda Sports Award as the nation's best collegiate female track and field athlete in 2009.

 Despite the fact that she could have signed a professional contract, Barringer returned to school in the fall of 2009 to compete in cross country.
 On October 31, 2009, Barringer captured the Big 12 individual title, running a 6-kilometer course in 20 minutes, 27.46 seconds.
 She was favored to win the NCAA Cross Country Championship on November 23, 2009, but collapsed after leading for the first two miles.
 She wound up in 163rd place.
 Barringer commented that she felt light headed all of a sudden.

 Barringer won the Inaugural Bowerman Award in 2009.
-The Bowerman Award is given to college track's Athlete of the Year.
+The Bowerman Award is given to the college track athlete of the Year.